-In October 2021 I read an article from The Journal of CyberSecurity and Privacy titled: “An Empirical Assessment of Endpoint Detection and Response Systems against Advanced Persistent Threats Attack Vectors” while writing an article about EDR/XDR solutions and how they have evolved the strategy for threat hunting over traditional methods.
-You can read that article here.
-I think now is a good time to revisit that research paper and describe what was uncovered.
-More specifically: what type of TTPs are still able to circumvent top of the line EDR solutions built by the world’s top vendors of security products?
-One reason for this revisit is because I saw an article by Recorded Future discussing the same paper and wanted to contribute my take on it.
+In October 2021, while writing an article about EDR/XDR solutions, I read an article from The Journal of CyberSecurity and Privacy entitled: “An Empirical Assessment of Endpoint Detection and Response Systems against Advanced Persistent Threats Attack Vectors”.
+I think now is a good time to revisit that research paper.
+The study tested state of the art EPP and EDR platforms against simulated APT attacks.
+They key contribution of this paper is that it reveals what type of TTPs are still able to circumvent top of the line EDR solutions.
+The products tested in the study are a who’s who of leading endpoint security vendors?
+Seeing a blog post from Recorded Future discussing the same paper reminded me about it, and wanted to contribute my take on it.

-The full paper is available for download here: https://arxiv.org/pdf/2108.10422.pdf, and the published version is available by searching Google for the article title “An Empirical Assessment of Endpoint Detection and Response Systems against Advanced Persistent Threats Attack Vectors”.
+The full FINAL paper is available and the published version is available by searching Google for the article title “An Empirical Assessment of Endpoint Detection and Response Systems against Advanced Persistent Threats Attack Vectors”.

 The researchers sought to answer the following questions: